usgs/libcomcat/README.md

 Anaconda and Enthought distributions have been successfully tested with libcomcat.

-Most of those distributions should include <em>pip</em>, a tool for installing and managing Python packages.
+Most of those distributions should include <em>pip</em>, a command line tool for installing and managing Python packages.
 You will use pip to install the other dependencies and libcomcat itself.

+You may need to open a new terminal window to ensure that the newly installed versions of python and pip are in your path.

 To install neicmap and neicio: